Ginevra (horse): Background

 Ginevra was foaled at the Earl of Suffolk's stud in Gloucestershire.
 Her sire, Shantung, was a winner of the 1959 Prix La Rochette, the Prix Edgard de la Charme and was the second leading sire in France in 1969.
 Ginevra's dam, Zest, was an unsuccessful racehorse that was bought by the Earl of Suffolk in 1967 for 1,200 guineas.
 Ginevra was entered in the Newmarket Houghton sale as a yearling in 1970 but failed to make her reserve price of 2,500 guineas, the bidding having stopped at 1,300 guineas.
-She was later was sold privately to the racing partnership of St. George and Richards for 2,000 guineas.
+She was later sold privately to the racing partnership of St. George and Richards for 2,000 guineas.

 Ginevra was a bay filly with no white markings.
 Trained by Ryan Price throughout her career, Ginevra had a difficult and unpredictable personality.
 She was prone to escaping from her paddock and once jumped the fence three days before the running of the Oaks to graze on a nearby carriageway.
 Price often had to chase after her himself, noting, "You never knew which direction she was going to go.
 I must have walked hundreds of miles after the bitch."